omni-digital/omni-forms/README.md

 ## Configuration

-The OmniForms application can be configured in a number of different ways:
+The OmniForms application can be configured in a number of different ways, including allowing for the use of custom field types and limiting the models in your application that are exposed to it.

 ### Permitted content types

 You may not want administrators to be able to create forms for _all_ different types of content in your database.
-There are 2 different ways of restricting the types of content that can be associated with model forms created through the admin interface:
+There are 2 different ways of restricting the types of content that can be associated with model forms created through the admin interface: whitelisting and blacklisting.

-## OMNI_FORMS_CONTENT_TYPES
+### Whitelisting models with OMNI_FORMS_CONTENT_TYPES

 It is possible to define specific apps and/or models which can be used by the omniforms app using the `OMNI_FORMS_CONTENT_TYPES` setting.